rbatllet/private-blockchain/docs/API_GUIDE.md

 For complete details on batch optimization, see the [Batch Optimization Guide](BATCH_OPTIMIZATION_GUIDE.md).

+### Filtered Pagination Methods (NEW in v2.1.0) 🆕

+For memory-efficient retrieval of specific block types (encrypted blocks, blocks with off-chain data), see the [Filtered Pagination API Guide](FILTERED_PAGINATION_API.md).

+**Quick Reference:**
+- `getBlocksWithOffChainDataPaginated(offset, limit)` - Retrieve blocks with off-chain data in batches
+- `getEncryptedBlocksPaginated(offset, limit)` - Retrieve encrypted blocks in batches

+These methods replace the removed `getAllBlocksWithOffChainData()` and `getAllEncryptedBlocks()` methods that caused memory issues with large datasets.

 ## �🔧 Configuration Parameters

 ### Size and Performance Limits